jupyter-on-openshift/jupyter-notebooks/README.md

 To deploy the minimal notebook image run the following commands:

 ```
-oc new-app s2i-minimal-notebook:3.6 --name my-notebook \
+oc new-app s2i-minimal-notebook:3.6 --name minimal-notebook \
     --env JUPYTER_NOTEBOOK_PASSWORD=mypassword
 ```

 The ``JUPYTER_NOTEBOOK_PASSWORD`` environment variable will allow you to access the notebook instance with a known password.

 Deployment should be quick if you build the minimal notebook from source code.
-If you used the image streams, the first deployment may be slow as the image will need to be pulled down from quay.io.
+If you used the image stream, the first deployment may be slow as the image will need to be pulled down from quay.io.
 You can monitor progress of the deployment if necessary by running:

 ```
-oc rollout status dc/my-notebook
+oc rollout status dc/minimal-notebook
 ```

 Because the notebook instance is not exposed to the public network by default, you will need to expose it.
 To do this, and ensure that access is over a secure connection run:

 ```
-oc create route edge my-notebook --service my-notebook \
+oc create route edge minimal-notebook --service minimal-notebook \
     --insecure-policy Redirect
 ```

 To see the hostname which is assigned to the notebook instance, run:

 ```
-oc get route/my-notebook
+oc get route/minimal-notebook
 ```

 Access the hostname shown using your browser and enter the password you used above.